Barking Tree Frog Care

 They do like a high humidity, but there also needs to be adequate ventilation; the conditions in their woodland home are humid but not stagnant, and the setup needs to mirror this.
 We prefer to use the screen topped glass terrariums, as they are very well ventilated, and when used with the correct substrate and plenty of cover, they hold humidity well.
 What is even better is a live planted, bioactive environment – if you’ve ever wanted to give that a go, this is an ideal species to begin with!

 An enclosure size of 45x45x60cm is suitable for these frogs, and as they are happy to live alone or with company then you could keep up to three frogs in this size setup.
 Make sure that there are plenty of perching and basking spaces as well as lots of cover so that each frog can get away from any others it lives with.
 A hot spot temperature of 25 to 28ºC with a background ambient temperature of 20 to 23ºC is ideal, and temperatures can drop as low as 16ºC at night.
+These are best achieved using a deep heat projector on top of the vivarium mesh, controlled with a thermostat.
 They can tolerate temperatures slightly higher and lower than this, but will tend to burrow if they are uncomfortable.
 Never guess your temperatures, always check them with a digital thermometer.

 Despite the common internet opinion that ‘frogs don’t need UV’, they really do!
 Like all treefrog species, they will very much appreciate low levels of UVB over their enclosure.
 This can be provided by a compact bulb or one of the excellent quality new low output T5 units on the market; as long as plenty of cover is provided your frogs will be much healthier and happier.
 You will sometimes see your frogs basking, especially first thing in the morning; they regulate their own exposure, and use the energy to metabolise the calcium in their diet.
 Not only is this a more natural system for them, it’s much kinder, too.